mrdonliu/client-server/Readme.md

 The submit script will submit either (or both) but it raises an error if neither exists.

-To obtain all possible points, we want you to demonstrate your understanding of what you have done.
-We are not looking for a diary, we are looking for a clear explanation of what you did and why you did it.
-This is your graders opportunity to award you points for _understanding_ the project, even if you struggle with the implementation, as these are manually graded.
+To obtain all possible points, we want you to demonstrate your understanding of what you have done.  **We are not looking for a diary, we are looking for a clear explanation of what you did and why you did it.**  This is your grader's opportunity to award you points for _understanding_ the project, even if you struggle with the implementation, as these are manually graded.